scienceandus/scienceandus.github.io/about.md

 ## Our mission

-Science and Us is a youth-led nonprofit dedicated to helping high schoolers explore the intersection of STEM and society.
+Science and Us is a student-led organization helping teens discover science communication, policy, media, and related fields.

-There are thousands of activities and competitions for teens to learn STEM, but virtually none that focus on **communicating** it in engaging, accessible ways.
+There are thousands of activities for teens to learn STEM, but virtually none that focus on **communicating** it in engaging, accessible ways.
 On top of that, there are few initiatives that truly help "non-science students" find a place for STEM in their lives.

 We believe that fields like **science media, policy, outreach**, and more will not only change the world, but are also perfect ways for today's youth to fuse their diverse interests into fulfilling careers.